polybiusproxy/hxCodec/README.md

 ## Building

-### Windows
+### Windows & macOS

-You don't need any special instructions in order to build for Windows.
+You don't need any special instructions in order to build for Windows / macOS.
-Just pull the `lime build windows` command and the library will be building with your game.
+Just pull the `lime build windows` or 'lime build mac' command and the library will be building with your game.

-### macOS

-macOS libs are found but being worked on for it to work

 ### Linux